 When adapting your systems, focus on how you can create the incentives and structures that bring about the changes you desire.

 When implementing your changes, don’t rely on your brain to remember to do something.
-Use tools like your calendar, todo list, or set up methods of accountability to keep you on track.
+Use tools like your calendar or to-do list, or set up methods of accountability to keep you on track.

 Step 6 | Prioritize Action

-Now you’re feeling motivated, but more importantly you have a plan.
+Now you’re hopefully feeling motivated, but more importantly, you have a plan.
 Do not fail to take action on your newfound plan.
 Starting is the hardest part, and inaction can lead to a deadly downward spiral.

 Whether or not the failure at hand is your fault is not important.
 What is important is that you take responsibility for the situation.
-Taking responsibility empowers you to do something about it, rather than being a victim to the circumstances, and that requires taking action.
+Taking responsibility empowers you to do something about it as opposed to being a victim to the circumstances, and this requires taking action.

 If you don’t feel like getting started, start anyway.
 Motivation doesn’t always have to precede action.
 Forcing yourself to take action can actually foster motivation, which results in further action.
-If you’re still struggling, read my blog post on how to cure procrastination in 7 steps.
+If you’re still struggling, read my guide: how to beat procrastination in 7 steps.